openbmc/webui-vue/docs/guide/unit-testing/readme.md

 - Uses mutations and actions as inputs
 - State is the output
-- Requires the use of `localVue` when creating the store to avoid leaky tests
+- Use `global.plugins: [store]` when mounting components that need the store

 #### Pros